Brett Clark (rugby league)

 Brett Clark was a halfback for Western Suburbs for four seasons between 1984-1987.
 He finished his career at the St. George Dragons, for two seasons between 1988-1989 and played halfback in the Dragons victorious team that won the 1988 Panasonic Cup.
-Clark also played for St. Helens (Heritage № 987), Oldham (Heritage № 953), Rochdale Hornets, Hunslet and Swinton in England between 1986-1995.
+Clark also played for St. Helens, Oldham, Rochdale Hornets, Hunslet and Swinton in England between 1986-1995.